Three people were killed in a small plane crash outside of Athens, Georgia, Tuesday afternoon, Oconee County officials confirmed.

 The Federal Aviation Administration (FAA) said the plane, a Piper PA-46 Malibu, crashed in a field in the rural Eastville community about 4:35 p.m., according to the Atlanta Journal-Constitution.
 Eastville is located about 10 miles southwest of Athens.
 There were no survivors.

-The plane was flying from Columbia Metropolitan Airport in South Carolina to Tuscaloosa National Airport in Alabama at the time of the crash.
+The plane was flying from Columbia Metropolitan Airport in South Carolina to Tuscaloosa National Airport in Alabama at the crash.

 The Oconee County Sheriff’s Office said the plane crashed in the vicinity of Elder Road and Maxey Road after air traffic controllers in Oconee County lost contact with the pilot.
 There were explosions after the plane crashed, Greenville, South Carolina’s WYFF News 4 reported, citing local authorities.